Tutoriels Backend

 - Download the program and run it.

-Once the installation is complete, we can verify that Node.js is installed on our workstation.
+Once the installation is done, we can verify that Node.js is installed on our workstation.

 # Checking Node.js and npm version (method 1)